-Another type of fee assessed by states is an impact fee.
-States may levy impact fees on developers of commercial, industrial, or residential real estate projects to defray some of the public infrastructure costs that such projects entail.
+In addition to user fees on services people use, states also charge impact fees on developers of commercial, industrial, or residential real estate projects to defray some of the public infrastructure costs that such projects entail.

-User fees should not unfairly burden low-income people or unduly limit access to public services.
+User fees should bear a direct relationship to the services received and should not unfairly burden people with low incomes or unduly limit access to public services.